launchdarkly/api-client-javascript/docs/UserSegmentsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //Token.apiKeyPrefix = 'Token';

-var apiInstance = new LaunchDarklyRestApi.UserSegmentsApi();
+var apiInstance = new LaunchDarklyApi.UserSegmentsApi();

 var projectKey = "projectKey_example"; // String | The project key, used to tie the flags together under one project so they can be managed together.

 var environmentKey = "environmentKey_example"; // String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.

-var userSegmentBody = new LaunchDarklyRestApi.UserSegmentBody(); // UserSegmentBody | Create a new user segment.
+var userSegmentBody = new LaunchDarklyApi.UserSegmentBody(); // UserSegmentBody | Create a new user segment.

 var callback = function(error, data, response) {